Best computers in 2024: our top picks

 These are the best computers we recommend most often, based on my team's hands-on testing

-Desktop PCs come in all shapes and sizes, but the best computers for most folks are capable, easy to use and look good on a desk.
+Desktop PCs come in all shapes and sizes, but the best computers for most folks are easy to set up and use, capable of handling work and play while looking good on (or under) your desk.

-I know because my team and I regularly review desktops from the top vendors, and while I generally recommend you get a boutique PC builder (or trusted friend) to build you a PC that's perfect for your unique needs, there are some off-the-shelf models we often recommend to folks who just want to buy a good PC for the home without thinking too hard.
+I know because my team and I regularly review desktops from top vendors like Apple, Dell and HP, and while I generally recommend you get a boutique PC builder (or trusted friend) to build you a PC that's perfect for your unique needs, there are some off-the-shelf models we regularly recommend to folks who just want to buy a good PC without thinking too hard.

-For most folks, the Apple iMac M3 offers the killer value of being a capable all-in-one PC built into a lovely 4.5K display, so it's great as a family PC or something to give to an older relative.
-If you're on a budget, the Mac mini is nearly as good and far smaller, though you do have to provide your own display with this pint-sized PC.
+For most folks, the Apple iMac M4 offers the killer value of being a capable all-in-one PC built into a lovely 4.5K display, so it's great as a family PC or something to give to an older relative.
+If you're on a budget, the Mac mini is nearly as good and far smaller, though you do have to provide your own display for this pint-sized PC.

 Of course if you want a high-performance machine for serious gaming, I recommend the Alienware Aurora R16 because it looks and performs great and is highly customizable.
-But if you want something cheaper and simpler to get started gaming at 1080p, the Acer Predator Orion 3000 is an affordable gaming PC that runs the best PC games at good to great framerates.
+But if you want something cheaper and simpler to get started gaming, the Acer Predator Orion 3000 is an affordable gaming PC that runs the best PC games in 1080p at good to great framerates.

-Scroll down our full list below for more recommendations, fuller explanations and links out to full reviews replete with results from our performance testing lab.
+You can read more about why by scrolling down this list of the best computers you can buy right now, including deeper explanations and links out to full reviews replete with results from our performance testing lab.

 The quick list